NIPG-DG schemes for transformed master equations modeling open quantum systems: Introduction

-The contribution of the work presented in this paper then is to provide a computational solver for open quantum systems, modeled by transformed master equations, whose underlying numerics reflects inherently in its methodology the convection-diffusion nature of the physical phenomena of interest, solving the resulting system of master equations by means of a Non-symmetric Interior Penalty Discontinuous Galerkin method to handle both the quantum transport and the diffusive noise due to environment interactions, at a less expensive computational cost than a Wigner model for the open quantum problem of interest.
+The { novelty and significance of this paper is that it} provides a DG-based computational solver for the Lindblad master equation for open quantum systems described by density matrices in position basis, whose underlying numerics reflects inherently in its methodology the convective-diffusive nature of the physical phenomena of interest, solving the resulting system of master equations by means of a Discontinuous Galerkin method to handle both the quantum transport and the diffusive noise due to Markovian system-environment interactions, at a less expensive computational cost than a Wigner computational model for the { important physics application problem of open quantum systems subjected to Markovian noise in a continuous-variable description.}

-The summary of our work is the following: convolution theorems of Fourier transforms will be used to convert our pseudo-differential operator into a product, transforming then the WFP into a master equation for the density matrix in symmetrized position coordinates.
-The remaining terms (transport and diffusion) will be analyzed, and the transformed master equation will be studied numerically via an NIPG-DG method, as an initial/boundary value problem (IBVP) in a 2D position space, reducing the computational cost of the time evolution problem over its process with respect to WFP conveniently via our transformed master equation formulation.
-Finally, convergence studies are presented for a problem with a harmonic potential, for which the analytical steady-state solution is known (the harmonic oscillator case), comparing it to the numerical solution obtained via the NIPG-DG method.
+{ The summary of the presented work is the following: convolution theorems of Fourier transforms will be used to convert the pseudo-differential operator into a product, transforming then the WFP into a master equation for the density matrix in symmetrized position coordinates.
+The transport and diffusion terms will be analyzed, and the transformed master equation will then be studied numerically via a DG method, as an initial boundary value problem (IBVP) in a 2D position space.
+We will show the reduction of the computational cost for the transformed master equation formulation in comparison to WFP when both are solved through DG methodologies.
+Then, numerical convergence studies are presented for the benchmark harmonic potential problem, for which the analytical steady-state solution is known (the harmonic oscillator case), therefore proceeding to compare it to the numerical solution obtained via the DG method.
+Finally, we will show some non-harmonic examples for which our DG solver is able to help studying the respective Lindblad master equation, namely the cases of linear and quartic potentials. }